The entropic approach to causal correlations: Bipartite entropic causal inequalities

 To look for such violations, we used the optimization techniques of Refs.~\cite{Branciard:2016aa,Abbott:2016aa} with qubit systems to try and optimize the violation of the GYNI-type inequalities that the distributions in Eq.~\eqref{eq:GYNIdists} violate maximally.
-We also tried minimizing the distance to other deterministic noncausal correlations such as Eq.~\eqref{eq:otherdist}, as well as optimizations in random directions in probability space.
-Unfortunately, we were unable to find any process matrices operating on qubits that violate entropic causal inequalities with such techniques.
+We also tried minimizing the distance to other deterministic noncausal correlations such as Eq.~\eqref{eq:otherdist}, as well as optimizing in random directions in probability space.
+Unfortunately, we were unable to find any process matrices operating on qubits that violate our entropic causal inequalities with such techniques.
 We additionally attempted to reproduce (as closely as possible) distributions of the form~\eqref{eq:mix_distr} for small $\varepsilon$ in order to violate inequalities~\eqref{eq:goodmixingineq1} and~\eqref{eq:goodmixingineq2}, but similarly found no violation.
-Finally, we looked at noncausal correlations obtained by mixing noncausal correlations realizable by process matrices with causal correlations.
-An analogous mixing procedure was shown to enable all nonlocal distributions to violate the entropic Bell inequalities described in Sec.~\ref{sec:counterfactuals}~\cite{Chaves:2013aa}, but we were unable to find violations of the entropic causal inequalities with this approach.
+Finally, we looked at correlations obtained by mixing noncausal correlations realizable by process matrices with causal correlations.
+An analogous mixing procedure was shown to enable all nonlocal distributions to violate the entropic Bell inequalities described in Sec.~\ref{sec:counterfactuals}~\cite{Chaves:2013aa}, but we were unable to find violations of any entropic causal inequalities with this approach.

 This lack of violation is perhaps unsurprising given the general lack of sensitivity of the entropic inequalities to nearly-causal distributions, and the fact that the best-known violations of causal inequalities for this scenario with process matrices are relatively small~\cite{Branciard:2016aa}.
-Nonetheless, it remains possible that violations can be found with higher-dimensional systems or more inputs and outputs.
+Nonetheless, it remains possible that violations can be found with higher-dimensional systems or more inputs and outputs; we leave this as an open question.